-- Physical or sexual assaults:

-- Name-calling;

-- Put-downs;

-- Threats to hurt the student or the student's family members or members of the student's household;

-- Destroying property belonging to the student; - Threats to commit suicide or homicide if the student ends the relationship; - Attempts to isolate the student from friends and family; - Stalking; or - Encouraging others to engage in these behaviors.
+- Physical or sexual assaults. - Name-calling. - Put-downs. - Threats to hurt the student or the student's family members or members of the student's household. - Destroying property belonging to the student. - Threats to die by suicide or homicide if the student ends the relationship. - Attempts to isolate the student from friends and family. - Stalking; or - Encouraging others to engage in these behaviors.